 Are Cash ISAs worth it?

-The benefits of Cash ISAs look very limited at the moment due to low interest rates and the existence of the personal savings allowance.
+For non and basic rate taxpayers, the benefits of Cash ISAs look limited at the moment due to low-ish interest rates and the existence of the personal savings allowance.
 But that’s not a reason to disregard ISAs altogether.
 Valuable benefits are available from the other types of ISAs.

 For example, Lifetime ISAs offer valuable bonuses towards a first house purchase, or to help with retirement planning.

 Don’t forget about the benefits of forward planning.
 The more you can get into ISAs now, regardless of the type, the more tax could potentially be saved in the future.
-Interest rates may rise again and the personal savings allowance could well be reversed by future governments.
+Interest rates may continue to rise and the personal savings allowance could well be reversed by future governments.

 If you do feel that Cash ISAs remain a good option, it’s best shop around on some comparison websites, such as money.co.uk or moneysupermarket.com.